nik-popov/tradevault-connectsync/ReadME.md

-# Cobalt Data Full-Stack-Template 🚀
+# Icon Luxury Group Full-Stack-Template 🚀

 ## Overview 🌐
-Cobalt Data is an integrated platform that combines a **Vite.JS** frontend with a **Python** backend.
-The backend is hosted at `api.scrapecompass.com`, and the frontend is available at [Cobalt Data Dashboard](https://dashboard.cobaltdata.net).
+Icon Luxury Group is an integrated platform that combines a **Vite.JS** frontend with a **Python** backend.
+The backend is hosted at `api.scrapecompass.com`, and the frontend is available at [Icon Luxury Group Dashboard](https://dashboard.iconluxurygroup.net).
 The project is deployed using **Docker Compose** and **Traefik**, with a PostgreSQL database, email settings, and Sentry for error monitoring.

 ---

 ## Documentation Sections 📚

 1. **[Release Notes](release-notes.md)** 📝
-   Track recent updates, fixes, and new features in Cobalt Data.
+   Track recent updates, fixes, and new features in Icon Luxury Group.

 2. **[Deployment Guide](deployment.md)** 🚀
-   Step-by-step instructions for deploying Cobalt Data using Docker Compose and Traefik.
+   Step-by-step instructions for deploying Icon Luxury Group using Docker Compose and Traefik.

 3. **[Development Guide](development.md)** 🛠️
    Guidelines for setting up a development environment, including VS Code configurations and backend/frontend setup.